 The second evaluation pillar is based on enhancing GCF’s ability to learn from its activities.
-The IEU will help build GCF’s evaluation capacity, synthesize evaluation-related evidence and support the uptake of key learning.
-IEU synthesizes its findings and lessons learned to advise the GCF Board.
+The IEU will help build GCF’s evaluation capacity, synthesise evaluation-related evidence and support the uptake of key learning.
+IEU synthesises its findings and lessons learned to advise the GCF Board.
 These findings and lessons learned are expected to also inform the GCF Secretariat’s Executive Director as well as GCF stakeholders.

 The IEU's evaluation-related activities for 2018 include:

 - The development and presentation to the Board of the Fund's Evaluation Policy